Riccarton (electorate): Population centres

 In the 1892 electoral redistribution, population shift to the North Island required the transfer of one seat from the South Island to the north.
 The resulting ripple effect saw every electorate established in 1890 have its boundaries altered, and eight electorates were established for the first time, including Riccarton.

 The electorate was in the western suburbs of Christchurch, New Zealand, and was based on the suburb of Riccarton.

 History

 The electorate was created in 1893, and existed to 1978 when it was abolished.

-The first representative of the electorate was George Warren Russell, who started his parliamentary career with his 1893 election.
+The first representative of the electorate was George Russell, who started his parliamentary career with his 1893 election.
 Russell was beaten in the 1896 election by William Rolleston, who had distinguished himself through his contribution to education and his support for Canterbury Museum.
 Rolleston was the last Superintendent of Canterbury Province.
 Russell regained the electorate in the 1899 election with a majority of one vote over Rolleston, which brought an end to that political career.
 Russell lost the Riccarton electorate again in the 1902 election, this time to George Witty, who held the electorate for 23 years until 1925.